pasparsw/pybedded/README.md

 ### Compile-time constants

-Python is not a compiled programming language, so in order to support compile time constants (`#define` in C and C++), there needs to be a special mechanism which distinguishes them from the ordinary variables. **_PyBedded_** uses for that purpose a simple naming convention - if Python's variable name is all uppercase, it will end up as a compile time constant:
+Python is not a compiled programming language, so in order to support compile time constants (`#define` in C and C++), there needs to be a special mechanism which distinguishes them from the ordinary variables. **_PyBedded_** uses for that purpose a simple naming convention - if Python's variable name is uppercase, it will end up as a compile time constant:

 ```python
 LED_PIN: int = 12